GabrielDWu/GabrielDWu.github.io/_posts/2021-01-09-bounded-random-walk.markdown

 You are playing a betting game with your friend.
 You start with $$\$3$$, and your friend starts with $$\$7$$.
 Every turn, you flip a coin.
 If heads, you take a dollar from your friend, and if tails, your friend takes a dollar from you.
 You keep playing until someone runs out of money.
 It should be clear that this setup is identical to the original problem.
 We are interested in the probability that you win all $$\$10$$.

-Notice that this game is *fair*, meaning that *every step of the game your wealth changes by an expected value of $$0$$*.
+Notice that this game is *fair*, meaning that *at every step of the game your wealth changes by an expected value of $$0$$*.
 Thus, the expected value of your money at the start of the game is the same as the expected value of your money after the game!
 Since your money at the start of the game is $$\$3$$, there must be a $$30\%$$ chance that you end up winning the $$\$10$$.[^3]

 [^3]: This type of fair game is also called a *martingale*, which comes with a bunch of theorems that we are implicitly invoking in this solution.

 **Pros.** This is the simplest and (in my opinion) the most elegant of all of the methods listed here.
 It highlights the fluidity between probability and expected value.
-We took the probability of random walk and reframed it as a game with money, and then as soon as we said the words "expected value" we found the answer staring us in the face.
+We took the probability of a random walk and reframed it as a game with money, and then as soon as we said the words "expected value" we found the answer staring us in the face.

 **Cons.** I saved this method for last because it was actually the last one I thought of!
 Sometimes a solution is so natural that it takes a bit of thinking before you even consider it -- and in that time you will have already thought of something else.